JessaMaria/Potatos/potato/README.md

 	   src="gh:JessaMaria/Potatos/main/potato/newspaper.png"
 	   caption="*The Southern Herald.,* March 15, 1912.
 Provided by: Mississippi Department of Archives and History.">

 The first narrative lies in the potato’s monoculture and consumption value as a crop, as different countries and communities have made it a vital part of their diet.
 As the plant scientist Tiina Särkinen wrote, "We commonly treat the plants beneficial to us—those we cultivate and depend upon—as distinct and disconnected from plant diversity in the wild.
-But our crops all have their origins in wild biodiversity and have wild ancestors."[^57]
+But our crops all have their origins in wild biodiversity and have wild ancestors."[^57] The *how* or *when* behind the movement of a plant’s "wild ancestors" across the globe isn’t always easy to pinpoint.
+Still, the effects of its cross-cultivation transform a plant’s ability to survive.

 <param ve-image
 	   src="wc:Mercado_Modelo_de_Huancayo_Peru-_Solanum_tuberosum_varieties_VI.jpg"